This post contains affiliate links. We may earn money from the products mentioned in this post, but this is at no cost to you

 - Fill the middle of the cookies with your chosen eggs.

-Let’s stay in touch.
-Love the easy birds nest cookies?
-Sign up to the weekly newsletter to keep up to date with other recipe and holiday ideas.
-You will also have access to a heap of subscribers free printable’s.
+Let’s keep in touch.
+Did you love these birds nest cookies?
+Sign up to the weekly newsletter to be kept up to date with other easy recipe, holiday and printable ideas.

 You can also stay up to date on all our posts, by following Smart Party Planning on Pinterest.